ssciwr/guidelines/general/README.md

 ## Refactoring

 Refactoring means that previously implemented routines or legacy code is updated and improved as new parts are added to a software.
 This allows for a flexible adaptation of the software and ensures that the dependencies are up-to-date.
 "Always leave code better than you found it" ([source](https://biratkirat.medium.com/step-8-the-boy-scout-rule-robert-c-martin-uncle-bob-9ac839778385)).
 Make use of a good coding editor and linting to keep your source code clean, and use profilers to check the computational bottlenecks.
+For example, `VS Code` together with linting extensions and `valgrind` for profiling.

 ## Code review

 Code review - involving your collaborators in any changes you made to the code and vice versa - increases the chance of errors being detected early.
 Furthermore, it also aids knowledge transfer and keeps you up to date what features are being implemented.
+Code review is easy to incorporate in your work flow through `github actions`.